Shukvee/skythink-v1.0/README.md

 SkyThink-v1 is a multimodal large language model (MLLM) for undergraduate Remote Sensing (RS) education.
 It is built around SkyBrain, a 1M+ entry educational corpus spanning language, vision-language, and mathematical-language tasks, and a Collaborative Adaptive Training Framework that uses adaptive gradient modulation to reduce negative transfer between tasks.

 The accompanying evaluation suite, **RSEdu-Bench**, is derived from and expanded with authoritative RS exercises to cover undergraduate RS curricula.
-In the paper's reported experiments, SkyThink-v1 exceeded GPT-5 on RSEdu-Bench by **8.40 percentage points** in average accuracy.
+SkyThink-v1 performed well ong the bench.

 ## What this repository provides